-Don’t Be Fooled By Trump’s Talk of ‘Unity’: Sonali Kolhatkar
+Don’t Be Fooled by Trump’s Talk of ‘Unity’: Sonali Kolhatkar

 Purinton had confronted the two men earlier in the evening, demanding to know if they were in the U.S. illegally.
 Kuchibhotla and Madasani, like many Indian nationals in the U.S., were filling a great demand for high-tech workers and were in the country on work visas.

 While the Trump White House initially dismissed any links between Kuchibhotla’s killing and the president’s divisive rhetoric about Muslims and immigrants as “absurd,” Madasani’s father, Jaganmohan Reddy, attributed the incident to a new wave of hate.
-He told the Washington Post, “The situation seems to be pretty bad after Trump took over as the U.S. president.
+He told The Washington Post, “The situation seems to be pretty bad after Trump took over as the U.S. president.
 I appeal to all the parents in India not to send their children to the United States in the present circumstances.”

 On Tuesday, the same day the FBI announced it would investigate the incident as a hate crime, Trump finally mentioned the killing in his address to a joint session of Congress, saying that it reminds us “that while we may be a nation divided on policies, we are a country that stands united in condemning hate and evil in all of its very ugly forms.”